 • Till death do us part… You mean there’s no escape clause?

-With this said, we’d like to share with you the following article which came from the book, For Better, For Worse compiled and edited by Marlene Bagnull.
-The following excerpt was titled, “In Sickness” by Jana Carman:
+We’d like to share with you something written in the book, For Better, For Worse compiled and edited by Marlene Bagnull.
+The following excerpt was titled, “In Sickness” written by Jana Carman.

 The bride looked startled as she opened my shower gift.
-Tucked in a plastic box were a thermometer, a box of bandages, a tube of burn ointment, a sickroom bell, aspirin and several medicine cabinet kinds of things that every household needs sooner or later.
+Tucked in a plastic box were a thermometer, a box of bandages, a tube of burn ointment, a sickroom bell, and aspirin.
+There were also several medicine cabinet kinds of things that every household needs sooner or later.

 Sometimes coped was barely the word.
 Each time John and I suffered together as his depression became more severe.
 Each time the agonizing decision to go back to the hospital had to be made—or was made for us by a crisis.
 And each time we struggled together as John climbed that steep hill back to health.